-While modern tents offer numerous options, including separate rooms, individual "doors", and screen windows, as well as waterproof material, this was not always the case.
-During the Civil War, pup tents were basically constructed out of two half pieces connected with a row of buttons.
-While this rudimentary design may not have seemed to offer little shelter from the outside elements, its construction was actually quite ingenious.
+While modern tents offer numerous options in terms of design, aesthetics, and protection levels -- including separate rooms, individual doors, and screen windows, as well as waterproof material -- this was not always the case.
+During the 1860s, pup tents were basically constructed out of two half pieces of material connected with a row of buttons.
+While this rudimentary design might not seem to have offered much in the way of shelter from the outside elements, its construction was actually quite ingenious.
 The buttons or snaps that were used to join the two halves at the roof of the tent were usually two-sided, so that any pair could be connected together, creating a water-resistant seal at the top.

 Pup Tent History Timeline